Hills Creek State Park

 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Fishing: The warm waters of the 137-acre Hills Creek Lake provide excellent fishing for warm-water species.
 Common fish are muskellunge, walleye, largemouth bass, carp, bullhead catfish, bluegill, crappie and yellow perch.
 The lake record for largemouth bass is just over eight pounds.
+A fishing pier for people with disabilities is at the Pines Boat Launch.
 A valid PA fishing license is required.
 All Pennsylvania Fish and Boat Commission laws apply.